 Application & Fees

-The 2019 application fee was $1,950 and included payment of the 3.5-day seminar, seminar materials, four breakfasts, three lunches, refreshment breaks, one dinner, and one networking reception.
+The 2020 application fee was $1,950 and included payment of the seminar, course materials, some meals and networking activities.
 The application fee did not include the optional CME fee, travel, or hotel accommodations.
-This fee is subject to a slight increase in 2020.

 Questions?
 Email email@example.com